sushihangover/sushihangover.github.io/source/_posts/2015-11-09-git-os-x-credentials.markdown

 ---
 Setting up a fresh install of El Capitan...

-I instal git via [homebrew](http://brew.sh):
+I installed `git` via [homebrew](http://brew.sh):

 `brew git`

-And then since it has been such a long time since I had to link git to the OS-X key chain, I totally forgot how...
+And since it has been such a long time since I had to link git to the OS-X key chain, I totally forgot how...
+After way to much searching, I figured I'd post this as a reminder for at least myself ;-)

 But if you installed git using homebrew, you should already have the osxkeychain helper.
 You can verify this by trying to run it: